-3. The Performance, Policy and Review Committee
+3. The Performance Committee

-The Committee shall meet at least four times a year.
 The chair will be nominated by the Fire Authority.
 If the chair is unable to attend, the Committee shall appoint a chair from amongst its members.
 The Committee shall have the following functions:

 - 1. Reviewing and monitoring progress and performance in achieving strategic objectives (as set in the Authority's Strategic Plan and IRMP). - 2.
 Monitoring and reviewing key performance indicators and targets. - 3.
 Receiving reports and making recommendations to the Authority on Value for Money reviews. - 4.
 Monitoring and reviewing Improvement Plans. - 5.
-Considering and reviewing specific matters in relation to authority policy and strategy. - 6.
-Scrutinising performance and challenging the Authority when carrying out the responsibilities referred to in 1 to 5 above.
+Scrutinising performance and challenging the Authority when carrying out the responsibilities referred to in 1 to 4 above. - 6.
+Champion the development of conditions of service of staff through the implementation and maintenance of HR strategies - 7.
+Consider equality and diversity issues as they affect the Authority. - Assist in maintaining good employment relations in the interests of providing the highest level of service to residents of County Durham and Darlington and make recommendations to the Authority as to how employment relations could be improved.